GoncaloMesquita/Cint/Project_2/README.txt

  -The location of the warehouse for which he wishes to test the EA: center or corner -The number of orders for which he wishes to test the EA: file or fixed  (file to use the orders which are in the file and fixed to have all the orders equal to 50)
 -The use of the heuristic: yes or no (yes if we want the results using the heuristic or no if we want the results without the heuristic)
 After that, EA will start to run for 30 iterations, each one with a different random seed.
-After runnig the 30 iterations it will be printed on the console some statistics which represent:
+After running the 30 iterations it will be printed on the console some statistics which represent:
 -Mean of the minimum of the 30 runs
 -The Stander deviation of the minimums of the 30 runs